onnx/onnx/docs/Operators.md

 <dl>
 <dt><tt>body</tt> : graph (required)</dt>
-<dd>The graph run for each sample in the sequence(s).
-It should have as many tensor inputs and tensor outputs as inputs and outputs to the SequenceMap function.
-The first input (input_sequence) must be a sequence, and its length will determine the number of elements in the output sequence.
-Additional inputs are allowed to be either sequence or tensor inputs.
-Sequence elements will be extracted from sequence inputs, before connecting to the ``body`` subgraph.</dd>
+<dd>The graph to be run for each sample in the sequence(s).
+It should have as many inputs and outputs as inputs and outputs to the SequenceMap function.</dd>
 </dl>

 #### Inputs (1 - &#8734;)